ViswaDecoders/Instagram-Backend-API/README.md

 - Password of the users are securely stored in databased in encrypted manner usinf AES encryption method
 - For each endpoint respective Pagination is provided.
 - All the necessary and required HTTP erros will prompt in any case of system failure.
+- Test cases are added to each HTTP request handler.

 # Data Types
 ```